mjt320/OSIPI_CAPLEX/docs/contributionTutorial.md

 Equations are rendered using [MathJax version 2.7.7](https://docs.mathjax.org/en/v2.7-latest/){target = "_blank"}.<br>
 Resources for the lexicon are stored in a Google Drive; ask [Ben Dickie](mailto:ben.dickie@manchester.ac.uk) for access.

+## Basic mkdocs website structure

+The core file that builds the website is `mkdocs.yml`.
+It defines the authorship of the website, the theme, the structure and every plugin, extension and additional css/js code that is run.

+The `MathJax` extension properties are defined under `extra_javascript`(1) and can be further customised by `javascripts/mathjax.js`.
+{ .annotate }

+1. Version of MathJax is controlled with the link `https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML` which currently is set to be the 2.7.7 version.
+For more info [click here](https://docs.mathjax.org/en/latest/web/start.html){target = "_blank"}.

+Properties of existing objects can be modified using the `stylesheets/extra.css` file.
+For example, this is how we control the width of the tables shown so they use the full space provided by your monitor.

+Additional functionality can be added using javascript in `javascripts/extra.js`.
+For example, this is how we added a function that allows the user to copy text into their clipboard.

+Abbreviations are added using `../includes/abbreviations.md`.
+This file needs to be kept outside of the `docs` folder.

 ## Syntax and commands used in CAPLEX

 ### 1. Adding a new anchor